 I always say that there is no technology perceived as more “natural” than textiles and nothing more embodied than garments.
 It is obvious that garments need to look and feel good.
 Thus, wearables seemed a perfect context to bring technology close to the body in an intimate and meaningful way.

-In line, with the third wave of HCI.
-They require adding a 1st person perspective approach to the design process.
+In line with the third wave of HCI.
+They require adding a 1st personal perspective approach to the design process.
 Immersing the designer in the process as a user supports a rich sensory exploration of materials.
-Material explorations of the body in context allow to 1) think through and with the full range of their movement capabilities and perceptions, 2) meaning to emerge directly from interaction with the material and 3) to focus on subtleties, small details that make an experience rich.
+Material explorations of the body in context allow us to 1) think through and with the full range of their movement capabilities and perceptions, 2) meaning to emerge directly from interaction with the material, and 3) focus on subtleties, small details that make an experience rich.

-In research, design action acts as a generator of knowledge in the above-mentioned levels and requires new ways to communicate this layered material knowledge.
+In research, design action generates knowledge in the above-mentioned levels and requires new ways to communicate this layered material knowledge.
 Research through design has already developed methods like annotated portfolios, material typologies, and concept artefacts.
 The challenge now is adapting them to this bigger picture.
 [1, 2, 3, 4]

 ASVOFF9 will launch the world’s first Wearable Technology in Fashion Film Competition.
 The competition will be a game-changer in the world of humanistic intelligence inspired / art based wearable technology by communicating the real potentials of wearable technology to the world through film.
 Do you think analysing and discussing these films as a jury member will reshape the way you approach the art form?
 Why did you decide to get involved?

-Personally, I have been involved in projects where a video was used to create fashion films, documentaries, demos, … The video I added as an example is done by ESDI and portrays a documentary view of the first week of a three-week workshop called Close to the Body organised between TU/e, ESDI and IAAC.
+Personally, I have been involved in projects where a video was used to create fashion films, documentaries, and demos… The video I added as an example is done by ESDI and portrays a documentary view of the first week of a three-week workshop called Close to the Body, organised between TU/e, ESDI and IAAC.